 Firm founder and lead business law attorney Adam Curley has extensive experience handling business disputes of all types.
-Give The Curley Law Firm a call today to discuss your case and see what options you may have to sue your business partner.
+Contact The Curley Law Firm today to discuss your case and see what options you may have to sue your business partner.

 Grounds for Suing a Business Partner

 The most common type of partnership is a general partnership.
 A general partnership is formed when two parties agree to operate a for-profit business.

 Typically, each partner will share equally in the profits and losses of the business.
 In general partnerships, each partner bears financial responsibility for the debts and liabilities of the entire partnership.